bberkgulay/task-repetition-go/README.md

 ## Tech Stack

-Go for backend
+* Go for backend
-MongoDB for DB
+* MongoDB for database
-Heroku for deployment
+* Heroku for deployment
-Postman for API test and Documentation
+* Postman for api test and documentation

 ## Run Locally